Nikon Z7 Review: FTZ Adapter

 - Nikon Z 50mm f/1.8 S

 The only “gotcha” with the new Nikkor Z lens designs, is that they get automatic distortion corrections both in-camera and Lightroom that cannot be turned off.
-The Nikon Z 24-70m f/4 S specifically has quite a bit of software correction built-in that hides the huge amounts of distortion it exhibits.
+(Some software like Capture One allows you to disable them, though.)
+Lenses like the Nikon Z 14-30mm f/4 S and 24-70mm f/4 S specifically have quite a bit of software correction built-in that hides the huge amounts of distortion it exhibits.

 Nikon Z Mount Roadmap

 The Nikon Z lens line-up so far is looking great, but Nikon has plans to add many more lenses in the future.
-We have a separate article that keeps track of the Nikon Z mount roadmap, so if you have interest in finding out what lenses Nikon might release in the next few years, you might want to check it out.
+We have a separate article that keeps track of the upcoming Nikon Z lenses, so if you have interest in finding out what lenses Nikon might release in the next few years, you might want to check it out.

 Table of Contents